alvsanand/litmus-chaos-demo/README.md

 - Set name and description.
 - Add a new experiment of type "generic/pod-delete".
 - Edit the experiment.
-    - Set appns = test
+    - Set appns = test  .
-    - Add new Probe and set:
+    - Add new Probe and set:.
         - Probe Name: Health Check
         - Probe Type: http
         - Timeout(sec): 1